videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/interactive-live-streaming/handling-participants/invite-guest-on-stage.md

 ### Step 3: Showing Viewer Request Dialog

-After implementing the Host requesting viewer to join the livestream, let's display the viewer's request dialogue and switch the `VIEWER` mode to `CONFERENCE`.
+After implementing the host's request for a viewer to join the livestream, display the viewer's request dialogue and switch the mode from `VIEWER` to `CONFERENCE`.

 ```js
 function onMessageReceived(data) {